society-io/society.io/README.md

 2. Click "**Sign Up**" & Fill In the *Required* Fields

-3. When You Enter the Lobby, Click on "**Tutorials**" & Read the Rules / Strategy Tips
+3. When You Enter the Lobby, Click on "**Tutorials**" & Read the Rules

 4. **Play S O C I E T Y!**